ibi/wf-extensions-chart/com.ibi.hexbinscatter/README.md

 ### Measures:

-* **X Axis Bucket** - used to set a horizontal position of data point on a chart.
+* **X Axis (MES)** - used to set a horizontal position of data point on a chart.

-* **Y Axis Bucket** - used to set a vertical position of data point on a chart.
+* **Y Axis (MES)** - used to set a vertical position of data point on a chart.

-* **Aggregate Value Bucket** - by default we count a number of circles in a bin to build bin's color scale, but if you drag a measure to this bucket, then values of all data points in a bucket will be summed up and used to build bin's color scale.
+* **Aggregate Value (MES)** - by default we count a number of circles in a bin to build bin's color scale, but if you drag a measure to this bucket, then values of all data points in a bucket will be summed up and used to build bin's color scale.

 ### Dimensions:

-* **Detail Bucket** - break data set by category ( if has no dimension, WebFocus just sums up all the values ).
+* **Detail (DIM)** - break data set by category ( if has no dimension, WebFocus just sums up all the values ).